 The Member fee calculator is available for you to estimate your annual renewal fee.
 This estimate is based on all your IP resource holdings.
 This calculator is not to be used for estimating the fee for a new Member.
 To estimate the fee for a new Member, please add AUD 500.

-- A Member who holds no IPv4 addresses and no IPv6 addresses will be invoiced the Associate Membership Fee of AUD 500.
+- A Member who holds no IPv4 addresses and no IPv6 addresses or only holds ASNs will be invoiced the Associate Membership Fee of AUD 500 per year.

 - The minimum annual fee for Members holding IP address space is AUD 1,180.

 - AS Numbers and experimental allocations of IP addresses are not included in the assessment of a Member’s annual fee.